New Zealand National Airways Corporation: Boeing 737

 The first Boeing 737, ZK-NAC, arrived from Seattle via Hawaii and Fiji into Wellington airport in the new livery of "National Airways" all-white body, blue titles, with a red cheatline and striking red 'Godwit' roundel on the tail.
 With the arrival of ZK-NAD and ZK-NAE, full services were introduced in 1968 on the "main trunk" (Auckland–Wellington–Christchurch–Dunedin).
 Later this extended to Invercargill, Palmerston North and Hamilton in 1975 as more aircraft were added, including ZK-NAM which had been the Boeing 737-200 prototype, N1359B.
 Viscounts were retired as demand for jet services grew and two more 737s joined the fleet as replacements.

 NAC was one of Boeing's earliest 737 customers, the first outside the United States and West Germany.
 Some minor engineering tweaks to the 737 occurred during the first few years as the type developed.
 This included the changing of its engine's clamshell reverse thrusters over the exhaust pipes to the more familiar 'bucket' style that stayed with the 737-200 type to the end.
 This also helped with reducing soot emissions of the earlier model.
 Boeing changed the hydraulic and flap configuration of the 737 in 1973 and sold to the airline at a bargain price the last 737-200 in the original format, becoming ZK-NAJ.

 Regional jet trials

 The Boeing 737 had settled into routine service when NAC launched a small regional jet study to replace the Viscount.
 This included the Russian Yakolev Yak 40, Fokker F28 'Fellowship' and the still-experimental Hawker Siddeley HS146.
-Unfortunately, the country fell into an economic slump caused by the 1973 oil crisis and the United Kingdom joining the European Economic Community causing a drop in passenger numbers with NAC selling one of its brand new 737s after only six months in service.
+When the country fell into an economic slump caused by the 1973 oil crisis and the United Kingdom joining the European Economic Community, the resultant drop in passenger numbers caused NAC to sell one of its new 737s after only six months in service.
 NAC quietly dropped the regional jet proposal and more F27-500s were purchased.